GjMinova/NorthPhoneBookApp/README.md

 * JUnit
 * Postman (for testing)

-To check the database, you need to open up H2 console.
+1. To check the database, you need to open up H2 console.
 Navigate to: http://localhost:8080/h2-console/
 * Fill:
 	- Driver Class:org.h2.Driver
 	- JDBC URL:jdbc:h2:mem:phonebook_db
 	- User Name: admin
 	- Password:

+2. The application is build as jar file.
+To start the application, create JAR run configuration and pick up the builded jar file from target folder.

-In order to test the application, you can use Postman.
+3. To test the application, you can use Postman.

 There are two request methods, GET and POST